Specific Category Drone Operations

 OSC Authorisations

-If a PDRA01 does not cover the scope of an intended operation, then an Operational Authorisation will be required through an Operating Safety Case (OSC).
+If a PDRA01 does not cover the scope of an intended operation, then an Operational Authorisation will be required through UK SORA (Specific Operations Risk Assessment).

 • Dropping items from your drone.

-heliguy™ has an in-house OSC consultancy, helping pilots prepare and submit a bespoke application for CAA approval.
+heliguy™ has an in-house consultancy, helping pilots prepare and submit a SORA application for CAA approval.

-The OSC consultancy - led by our in-house regulatory specialists - has helped clients achieve permissions such as single pilot operations to 1,000ft altitude; EVLOS operations to a maximum range of 3,000m; and heavy lift OSCs for up to 101kg.
+The consultancy - led by our in-house regulatory specialists - has helped clients achieve OSC permissions such as single pilot operations to 1,000ft altitude; EVLOS operations to a maximum range of 3,000m; and heavy lift permissions for up to 101kg.

 Do I Need Insurance To Operate A Drone In The Specific Category?